App-vNext/Polly/README.md

 breaker.Reset();

 ```

-For further information on the operation of circuit breaker, see also the [wiki](https://github.com/App-vNext/Polly/wiki/Circuit-Breaker).
+For more detail see: [Circuit-Breaker documentation](https://github.com/App-vNext/Polly/wiki/Circuit-Breaker) on wiki.

-### Advanced Circuit Breaker ###
+### Advanced Circuit Breaker
 ```csharp
 // Break the circuit if, within any period of duration samplingDuration,
 // the proportion of actions resulting in a handled exception exceeds failureThreshold,